 Supporting Survivors In The Short Term and Long Term

 Whether you’re a college student, active in a sport, or a trusted family member, it’s likely that someone will disclose to you that they have experienced some form of sexual misconduct at some point in your life.
-1 in 4 college athletes experience sexual misconduct, and 1 in 5 women and 1 in 16 men in college experience sexual assault.
+1 in 5 women and 1 in 16 men in college experience sexual assault.
+And, 1 in 4 current and former college male and female athletes say they endured inappropriate sexual contact from a campus authority figure – most often a male professor or coach.
 When someone discloses their sexual assault experience to you, responding with compassion and awareness can make a positive impact.
 The following includes best practices that can help you navigate how to best support the survivor.

 Assess safety.